Reviews You Can Rely On

 Mobility and Fit

 Hardshell jackets often feel crinkly and stiff, which is inherently uncomfortable while moving.
 Hardshell fabrics also don't stretch much.
-The best hardshell jackets integrate articulated (pre-cut) tailoring to match the user's body shapes while being active in the jacket, and they allow a wide range of motion without adding too much extra material.
+The best hardshell jackets integrate articulated (pre-cut) tailoring to match the user's body shape while being active in the jacket, and they allow a wide range of motion without adding too much extra material.

 Some new school hardshells feature fabrics that are waterproof and stretchy, allowing for a slimmer fit without compromising mobility.
 While these designs continue to improve every year, it's been our experience that stretchy models tend to lose their DWR treatment quicker than the traditional, non-stretchy hardshells.
 The Ortovox 3L Ortler is one such jacket that seemed to lose its DWR treatment faster than expected.
-In contrast, the clever design of the Outdoor Research Archangel avoids this issue to some extent.
-It uses non-stretch nylon in most areas but incorporates a stretchy panel across the upper back to enhance mobility.

 The Norrona Trollveggen Gore-Tex Pro Light is built from Gore-Tex Pro, which doesn't stretch, but the cut of the jacket is excellent.
-It fits our testers perfectly, without using much extra material.
+It fits our testers perfectly without using much extra material.
 We can climb, ski, hike, and skin comfortably while wearing this jacket.
 The Mammut Nordwand Advanced also has an excellent fit for a Gore-Tex Pro jacket, with just a bit more extra material.

 hardshell jacket - the norrona trollveggen has a simply excellent fit.